Ch. 7 The Interview, 12th-Eng

 5. Who, in today's world, is our chief source of information about personalities?

 Ans.
-In today's world, the interview has become an important part of of journalism.
-The interview is ideas and views given by famous personalities.
+In today's world, the interview has become an important part of journalism.
+The interview is about ideas and views given by famous personalities.

 6. What did Lewis Carrol, Kipling and H.G.Wells think about the interview?